Stop light party

-A stop light party, stoplight party,traffic light party or traffic party is a party at which guests wear different colors indicating their relationship-seeking status.
-While they may be held anytime, anywhere, they are commonly held around Valentine's Day and in areas around colleges and universities.
+A stop light party, stoplight party, traffic light party or traffic party is a party at which guests wear different colors indicating their relationship-seeking status.
+While they may be held anytime, anywhere; they are commonly held around Valentine's Day and in areas around colleges and universities.

 Concept

-The basic idea of the party is that each guest selects a glow stick in a color that best suits their status.
-Party guests may also be told to arrive wearing the appropriate color.
+The basic idea of the party is that each guest wears clothing, or a glow stick, in a color that best suits their status.
 The color green means that one is single and looking for a relationship.
 Red means that one is in a relationship, or not looking for one.
 Yellow may mean "unsure" or "maybe," or could mean that one is in a relationship but still open to advances.

 The purpose of a stop light party is to decrease the apprehension associated with approaching potential partners at parties.
 It also serves the purpose of providing an easy indicator of one's unavailability, to fend off unwelcome advances.
 The color codes derive from the traffic light signal colors indicating red for stop, yellow for caution/slow down, and green for go.